 When you submit the request to the police, you must wait for their response.
 This can take a few weeks to a few months.

 Once approved, you’ll need to return to the police station.
-The police will have you sign some documents, take your fingerprints, and ask that you pay a fee for your boravišna iskaznica (residence card), which costs 79,50 kn.
-This fee cannot be paid at the police station.
-For children up to age of 12, fingerprints and signatures are not taken.
+The police will have you sign some documents, take your fingerprints, and ask that you pay a fee for your boravišna iskaznica (residence card).
+For children up to the age of 12, fingerprints and signatures are not taken.

 After you submit proof of payment, they will give you a white card that serves as proof of your residency until your residence card is ready.
 DO NOT LOSE THIS WHITE CARD.
 You will need it to pick up your official ID.
 It takes 3 weeks for them to make your card, usually to the day.

-The temporary residence card will be valid for 5 years.
+The validity of temporary residence is 1 year.
+However, the temporary residence card will be valid for 5 years.
 After 5 years, you will qualify to apply for permanent residence.

 We crafted this post to be as detailed as possible, but sometimes questions still arise because everyone’s situation is different.
 If you’d like personalized guidance based on your situation, we can help.

 During our chat, I will answer all of your questions about Croatia.
-You can tap into my expertise on anything you want; whether it be residency, citizenship, healthcare, buying property, letting accommodation, operating a business, what it’s like to live here, personal experiences with bureaucracy or cultural nuance.
+You can tap into my expertise on anything you want, whether it be a residency, citizenship, healthcare, buying property, letting accommodations, operating a business, what it’s like to live here, personal experiences with bureaucracy, or cultural nuance.
 It’s all tailored to you.

 - Preparation time before our session